Trivivium/devops-2k20/report/REPORT.md

 test.

-Once again it is the same `.sh` that is a rather complex unit. `ApiController` is the class that draw the most of our attention as it is part of a component in our MiniTwit solution.
+Once again it is the same `.sh` that is a rather complex unit. `ApiController` is the class that draws the most of our attention as it is part of a component in our MiniTwit solution.
 The highlighted method in `ApiController` does not have that high of severity which is fine.